lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Intelligence 11+, Max Resolve 11+, Can cast spells

-When you become unconscious or stunned, instead of immediately losing concentration on spells, you may instead attempt to maintain concentration.
-If you do, roll as if you were casting that spell.
-Use the lowest of that roll and your original roll to determine continued concentration on that spell.
+When you become unconscious, instead of immediately losing concentration on spells, you may attempt to maintain concentration is if you were stunned.
+You may make a willpower check against the difficulty to cast that spell.
+If successful, the spell is maintained.
+Additionally, you do not lose concentration on spells when you become stunned, and gain advantage to maintain concentration against other effects that would cause you to lose concentration on a spell.

 ## Magic Resistance

 **Cost:** 8 EXP
 **Requirements:** Max Strength 11+, Max Resolve 13+

-Whenever a spell that requires concentration is applying an effect to you, every 6s (1 round) you can make an additional check to resist that spell.
-Additionally, you are always aware of the location of the source of spells as they apply their effects to you, even when they would normally be hidden to you.
+Whenever a spell that requires concentration is applying an effect to you, every round you can make an additional check to resist that spell.
+Additionally, you are always aware of the direction that a spell is coming from as it applies to you.

 ## Mental Balance

 **Cost:** 8 EXP
 **Requirements:** Max Intelligence 13+, Can cast spells

-You can control two spells that require concentration instead of one.
+You can maintain concentration on two spells instead of one.

 ## Metamagic